 This was Libya, as the flag was then.
 (It’s since been updated)

 Many years later my dad took an interest in sailing.
 Part of the learning materials was to learn the maritime signalling flags.
 Being the curious and information-hungry person that I was (and still am!), I took an interest and learned a few of them.
-At the time, several of them stood out to me:
+At the time, several of them stood out to me due to their shape:

 The letter A: